ns-bretts/netskope-gre-bigip/README.md

 ## 4. Virtual Servers
 ### 4.1.
 Transparent Steering/Forwarding
 - To forward the traffic to Netskope NewEdge, create a Virtual Server for TCP:80 and TCP:443.
-- If Cloud Firewall is enabled, you have to add additional Virtual Servers for TCP, UDP and ICMP.
 - I recommend using a custom Fast L4 TCP profile so you can tune the TCP settings.
 In the example below I have disabled “SYN Cookies” as this is mutually exclusive for transparent proxy configurations.
 - Persistence (affinity/sticky sessions) is enabled using Source IP with a default timeout of 180 seconds.
 The persistence will we honoured across the each Virtual Server using the match-across-virtuals option.
 - Source Address and Port Address Translation is disabled.